Home » understanding

 When You Don’t Know How to Improve Your Difficult Marriage

-You know you would like to have a marriage you have always dreamed of having but somewhere along the way the challenges of life has got into your marriage.
+You know you would like to have the marriage you have always dreamed of having but somewhere along the way the challenges of life have happened.
 And now you find yourself not knowing how to improve your difficult marriage.

 ID-10099729

-And as I mentioned in my challenge, “if marriage has been given the responsibility from God to represent what Christ relationship with us the Church should look like, shouldn’t we hold marriage to the same standard of honor and glory that God has already placed on it.”
+As I mentioned in my challenge, “if marriage has been given the responsibility from God to represent what Christ’s relationship with us the Church should look like, shouldn’t we hold marriage to the same standard of honor and glory that God has already placed on it.”

 Where Marriage Healing Begins